Hero Image

 My mum knew this pain all too well

-She was judged endlessly for the colour of her skin.
+She was judged endlessly for the color of her skin.
 My dad’s relatives would say cruel things to her - even warning her not to carry children, afraid her complexion would “transfer” to them.

-I still remember her tell my dad one day, “Why didn’t you pass your fair genes to our daughters?”
+I still remember her asking my dad one day, “Why didn’t you pass your fair genes to our daughters?”
 Those words carved deep.
 They became part of the lens through which I learned to see myself.

 Generational conditioning and family portrait